Skip to main content

 What is the difference between trust and blind trust?

-A blind trust is a type of living trust in which the grantor and beneficiary have no control over or knowledge of the assets in the trust or how they’re being managed. … A blind trust can be
+A blind trust is a revocable or irrevocable living trust where the grantor and beneficiary have no control or knowledge of asset management decisions, unlike a standard trust where the grantor may retain influence.

 How does a lottery blind trust work?